UAQ Ruler Receives Ramadan Well-wishers - UrduPoint

 UAQ Ruler Receives Ramadan Well-wishers

-Sheikh Saud received the greetings of chairmen and heads of government departments, dignitaries, and businesspersons, who congratulated the Umm Al Qaiwain Ruler on the occasion of the holy month and wished him good health and further progress for the UAE, as well as development for the Muslim and Arab nations.
+Sheikh Saud received the greetings of sheikhs, officials, dignitaries, businesspersons and Emiratis, who congratulated the Umm Al Qaiwain Ruler on the occasion of the holy month and prayed to Allah Almighty to revisit the fasting month with more goodness, progress, security and prosperity for the UAE and its people.